The message at the bottom of the screen said simply, I have arrived in Jinan.

 Yuanli was wearing a pale blue qipao and matching shoes.
 She got this idea after seeing a couple wandering around the square.
 This couple had been different from the wealthy foreigners with their fawning Chinese girlfriends.
 You only had to look at their faces to see the genuine love they felt for each other—and which was invisible to everyone else.

 Lunch was not for another five minutes.
 Yuanli sat back and waited, aware of her co-workers observing her through the glass panels.
 There was Sun Yan, checking her bag and straightening the long sleeves of her sweater.
-This was a woman who believed that the problem with the west was that the family institution was not strong enough.
-She said she had read in a magazine that no-one married for longer than five minutes.
-What she didn't say was that her long sleeves were meant to cover the bruises left from the beatings her drunken husband regularly dished out.
+This was a woman who believed the problem with the west was the family institution was not strong enough.
+She said she had read in a magazine no-one married for longer than five minutes.
+What she didn't say was her long sleeves were meant to cover the bruises left from the beatings her drunken husband regularly dished out.

 And there was Chen Wanwan, who only ever once referred to the English Major niece who had committed suicide after her parents forced her to study Finance against her will.